 The R language provides the unique opportunity to easily document and publish code and develop packages for the scientific community, often simply as a byproduct of ongoing projects.
 At the moment I am one of the main authors of three scientific R packages on CRAN.
 (1) inbreedR provides a framework for the analysis of inbreeding and HFCs based on genetic marker data, such as SNPs and microsatellites.
 (2) Together with Holger Schielzeth and Shinichi Nakagawa I revised the rptR package, which provides methods for the estimation of raw variances, repeatabilities and marginal R2 within a mixed model framework.
 (3) The newest project together with Meinolf Ottensmann is GCalignR, a package to align data from gas-chromatography, which we developed to detect patterns in olfactory profiles of wild animal populations.

 Outside of work, I try to keep a harmony between my mind and body.
-I’m coming from a background in competitive swimming and still try to do all kinds of sports.
+I’m coming from a background in competitive swimming and still try to do all kinds of sports, at the moment mostly running.
 Usually, I´m reading two or three books at a time (from which I rarely finish one to be honest) to keep an open mind about things apart from what I am doing on a daily basis.
 Besides that, I recently became a passionate touring cyclist and photographer with a special interest in wildlife and landscapes.

 Supervisors and Collaborators